ILVO-PEILIMPACT/regional_model/README.md

 Belgian soil texture classification for the top layer of each profile.

 ### yields_statbel20122021.csv
-Average yearly yields from 2012 to 2021, for silage maize, sugar beet, winter wheat,potato and grass.
+Average yearly yields from 2012 to 2021, for silage maize, sugar beet, winter wheat, potato and grass.
 These values are obtained from [STATBEL](https://statbel.fgov.be/en/themes/agriculture-fishery/farm-and-horticultural-holdings), except for grass that is based on field experiments at ILVO

 ## Requirements